Follow the Seine: A Boating and Biking Trip from Paris to Montargis

-Fine French cuisine, equally good wine, charming chateaus, and a lust for life par excellence — it’s not hard to be tempted by a bike barge tour in France.
-And who are we to stop you!
-In fact, we too are lovers of cycle cruises exploring France’s classic landscapes, tumultuous history, indomitable culture and dangerously-good boulangeries, and offer a wide range of cycle and cruise tours throughout this diverse and very bike-friendly country.
+Fine French cuisine, excellent wine, charming chateaus, and a lust for life par excellence — it’s not hard to be tempted by a bike barge tour in France.
+And who are we to stop you?
+In fact, we too are lovers of cycle cruises exploring France’s classic landscapes, tumultuous history, indomitable culture and dangerously-good boulangeries, so we offer a wide range of cycle and cruise tours throughout this diverse and very bike-friendly country.

-Let’s start with the south: The city of Bordeaux combines cycling adventures, the finest of wines, the sun of southwest France, and the exceptional, culturally-rich city of Bordeaux itself.
-The Bordeaux bike and boat tour explores this wine region, discovering castles, grand architecture, beautiful rivers, superb museums, and world-class vineyards.
-Or perhaps opt for our Provence – Camargue tour from Avignon to Aigues Mortes, passing through wild nature, the Rhone Valley and Van Gogh’s Provence — and even spotting the Pont du Gard.
+Let’s start with the south: opt for our Provence – Camargue tour from Avignon to Aigues Mortes, passing through wild nature, the Rhone Valley and Van Gogh’s Provence — and even spotting the Pont du Gard.

 All roads lead to Paris on a bike barge tour France

 Paris.
-Little needs to be said about the City of Lights and its famous Eiffel Tower, Louvre, Arc de Triomphe, grand bridges over the Seine River or its cozy bistros… But it must be said that Paris is a wonderful starting (or ending) point for bike barge tours in France.
+Little needs to be said about the City of Lights and its famous Eiffel Tower, the Louvre, the Arc de Triomphe, grand bridges over the Seine River or its cozy bistros … But it must be said that Paris is a wonderful starting (or ending) point for bike barge tours in France.

 Take, for example, the voyage of exploration along the Seine River from Paris to Montargis, taking in the forests and history of Fontainebleau, and the Impressionist hotbeds of Barbizon and Moret-sur-Loing.
-Or instead depart in search of the homeland of Champage, Epernay, biking, cruising and tasting your way through this region of Brie and sparkling wine.
+Or instead, depart in search of the homeland of Champagne, Epernay, biking, cruising, and tasting your way through this region of Brie and sparkling wine.

 Take French cycle cruise routes to Belgium and Germany

 Paris is also a fantastic departure point for bike barge tours out of France, with our Paris – Bruges tour passing through the many delights of northern France’s rolling rural countryside.
-You’ll then enter the French-speaking part of Belgium, also known as Wallonia, visit Somme Valley battlefields, and the gorgeous medieval city of Ghent on your way to romantic Bruges.
+You’ll then enter the French-speaking part of Belgium, also known as Wallonia, visiting Somme Valley battlefields and the gorgeous medieval city of Ghent on your way to romantic Bruges.